srenner06/AuthSmith/CONTRIBUTING.md

 - Dependencies should point inward (toward Domain)
 - Api depends on Application
-- Application depends on Domain
+- Application depends on Domain and Infrastructure
-- Infrastructure depends on Domain and Application
+- Infrastructure depends on Domain

 ### Error Handling